October 18, 2017

 - Retain, improve, and operate a large portion of our residential properties, both dorms (Anderson and Benton) and three apartment buildings, located at 2363/2365 LeConte, 2369 LeConte, and 1729 Arch Street.
 These buildings provide us with a significant number of housing units—close to three times our current student needs—to accommodate future enrollment growth.
 Hudson McDonald, a local property management company, has worked with us for the past year to manage Anderson and Benton halls.
 Thanks to this partnership, we have increased the occupancy of the dorms from 65% to close to 100%, providing needed student housing to a broader number of schools, including UC-Berkeley students.
 We plan to continue to operate these residential buildings to ensure our long-term ability to provide below-market rate housing to PSR students, significantly improve the buildings, and generate needed resources to support our mission.

-- Sell the residential units along Virginia Street to repay borrowings against the endowment used in the last several years to cover operational deficits, invest in maintaining the properties we plan to keep, and strengthen our student scholarship funds.
+- Sell the residential units along Virginia Street to repay borrowings against the Board-designated portion of the endowment used in the last several years to cover operational deficits, invest in maintaining the properties we plan to keep, and strengthen our student scholarship funds.

 - Invest in smart-classrooms and better utilization of office spaces, freeing up the 12,000 square foot of space in the Seely Mudd building to explore a partnership with an organization aligned with PSR’s mission–read on for an exciting announcement!